ejkington/gamesrus/README.md

 * Clicking on the bag icon in the navbar
 * Being shown the bag page
 * Changing the quantity of the product and clicking Update
-* The cart items and quantity are displayed both in the toast message at the top and on the bag page
+* The bag items and quantity are displayed both in the toast message at the top and on the bag page

 * Conclusion, User story 15 and 16 - tests passed